elysia090/VEEN/README.md

   Kubernetes manifests ensure operators can attest to the exact bits running in production when presenting compliance evidence.

+### Deduplication scope

+The hub runtime performs message deduplication per stream.
+Submissions are rejected as duplicates only when the same stream has already committed an identical leaf hash.
+The runtime keys its deduplication cache on the tuple of `(stream, leaf_hash)` so identical payloads in different streams are evaluated independently.

 ## Project status

 The v0.0.1 protocol release focuses on verifiable message delivery and overlay